 For example, if the problem is lack of data alignment across the organization, it may be tempting to launch a comprehensive strategy for upgrading servers and integrating new data management tools.
 But if the root cause is actually haphazard data classification and data indexing, achieving the goal requires a very different strategy.

-While the need for a current state analysis may seem like a no-brainer, we often hear from clients about consulting firms who bring in cookie-cutter data management solutions without bothering to evaluate the problem at hand.
+While the need for an assessment may seem like a no-brainer, we often hear from clients about consulting firms who bring in cookie-cutter data management solutions without bothering to evaluate the problem at hand.
 When we work with clients, we take the time to build a 360-degree picture of the present data ecosystem, which enables us to identify the issues with the greatest impact on ROI and assign them top priority when we build the strategy.
 To some our approach may seem “old school,” but time and time again it’s proven to be an investment that pays off many times over.

-Where current state assessments can go wrong
+Where assessments can go wrong

 In addition to skipping them entirely, a host of other errors around current state assessments can delay or even derail progress towards a the goal of effective data management.
 Here are a few of the biggest hazards to watch out for.